robertlangereis/my-ticketswap-backend/README.md

 # TicketSwap rebuild - Robert Langereis

 *NOTE THIS PROJECT IS STILL IN DEVELOPMENT*
+*We had 5 days to finish this final assignment, building both the backend and frontend (to be found here: https://github.com/robertlangereis/my-ticketswap-frontend)*

 This is the backend (REST API) for a Ticketswap lookalike (main functionality), by Robert Langereis, as a final (individual) assignment for the Codaisseur Academy.
-We had 5 days to finish this final assignment.
 For this REST API I used the following dev tech:
 - Postgres, TypeORM & Koa (instead of express)

 ## Instal & Running the REST API yourself